Welcome to the Licensed Vocational Nursing (LVN) Program!

 1. Submit a document received from the Texas Board of Nursing indicating clearance following their background check (i.e., blue card or outcome letter)

-2. Mandatory attendance to the VN Program orientation at the scheduled day and time (this information is provided in the acceptance letter)
+2. Mandatory attendance to the Nursing Department Bootcamp orientation at the scheduled day and time (this information is provided in the acceptance letter)

-3. Submit proof of immunizations, PPD (TB) test or chest x-ray (if the history of positive TB skin test), Pre-entrance Medical Form, current BLS.
+3. Submit proof of required immunizations, PPD (TB) test or chest x-ray (if the history of positive TB skin test), Pre-entrance Medical Form, current CPR for Health Care Providers (American Red Cross or American Heart Association).
 See the Immunization Record in the application.
 If immunizations cannot be completed by the enrollment date, students will need to re-apply for the following admission cycle (Hepatitis B takes six months to complete the series)

-7. Provide a copy of health insurance and driver’s license prior to clinical rotations (these documents will be uploaded in Castle Branch following the mandatory orientation)
+6. Provide a copy of health insurance prior to clinical rotations (these documents will be uploaded in Castle Branch following the mandatory orientation)

 *All documents submitted become the property of the College upon receipt.
 All information contained in the application is to be true and correct.
 Any misrepresentation of the facts will make the applicant ineligible for admission.